oleggrishechkin/react-tagged-state/README.md

 }
 ```

-This is a React binding too (and reaction).
+This is a React binding.

+This is a reaction.

 This hook will call `func` immediately and will call `func` and re-render component anytime when states thus `func` reads were changed.